alexbozhenko/alexbozhenko.github.io/_posts/2020-12-27-confused-about-implicit-type-promotion-in-c.md

 }
 {% endhighlight %}

-I compile it with:
+Even if we compile it with all possible warnings enabled:
 ```
 /usr/bin/gcc -Wall -Wextra -Wconversion -Werror -Wfloat-equal -Wmissing-noreturn -Wmissing-prototypes -Wsequence-point -Wshadow -Wstrict-prototypes -Wunreachable-code -pedantic -std=c18 -ggdb3
 ```

-However, no warning or errors are printed, even though I compare `int` to `char`.
+However, no warning or errors are printed, even though we compare `int` to `char`.

 Googling shows that this is called ["Implicit type promotion"](https://stackoverflow.com/questions/46073295/implicit-type-promotion-rules) and looks like compiler can not be configured to catch this behavior, since it is actually a language feature.

-Some static analysis tools can potentially detect this. `Clang` static analyzer has a check called [Loss of sign/precision in implicit conversions](https://clang.llvm.org/docs/analyzer/checkers.html#alpha-core-conversion-c-c-objc), which is the closest thing to behavior I want.
+Some static analysis tools can potentially detect this. `Clang` static analyzer has a check called [Loss of sign/precision in implicit conversions](https://clang.llvm.org/docs/analyzer/checkers.html#alpha-core-conversion-c-c-objc), which is the closest thing to behavior I would expect.
 One can run it by prepending the compilation command with `scan-build`.
-But still, it does not catch ANY instance of conversion, only those were loss of precision is happening.
+But still, it does not catch all instances of conversion, only those were loss of precision is happening.

 {% highlight bash %}